Identification of different types of high-frequency defects in superconducting qubits: Experimental demonstration

-Pronounced spectral lines TLS1--TLS5 were observed in the experimental data~[\cref{fig4}(b)].
+Pronounced spectral lines TLS1--TLS5 were observed in the experimental data~[\cref{fig4}(b) and \cref{fig5}(a)].
 Spectral lines TLS1, TLS2, and TLS3 were fit by~\cref{condition-linear} with the TLS defect frequencies $\omega_\text{TLS1}/2\pi \approx $\,3.795\,GHz, $\omega_\text{TLS2}/2\pi \approx $\,3.895\,GHz, and $\omega_\text{TLS3}/2\pi \approx $\,3.915\,GHz.
 Thus, the spectral lines TLS1--TLS3 were due to the interactions between the qubit and conventional charge-fluctuation TLS defects.
-Noteworthy, TLS defects with positive (negative) values of the defect-qubit detuning $\Delta_L > 0$ ($\Delta_L < 0$) resulted in local minima (maxima) of the qubit population signal, and, therefore, spectral lines TLS2 and TLS3 changed their ``polarity'' near the magnetic flux bias $\Phi_e = 0.503 \Phi_0$, where the corresponding TLS defects had $\Delta_L=0$.
+Since the qubit frequency was greater than the frequency $\omega_\text{TLS1}$ in the whole range of the applied magnetic flux bias, the qubit-defect detuning was negative, $\Delta_L < 0$, and, hence, the spectral line TLS1 was described by the equation $\Omega = \omega_q - \omega_\text{TLS1}$.
+As for the TLS defects corresponding to the spectral lines TLS2 and TLS3, the qubit frequency was less than the frequencies $\omega_\text{TLS2}$ and $\omega_\text{TLS3}$ near the optimal flux bias point, but the qubit transition frequency crossed the defect levels at the flux bias values close to $\Phi_e \approx 0.503 \Phi_0$.
+Therefore, spectral lines TLS2 and TLS3 could be fit by equations $\Omega = \omega_\text{TLS2}-\omega_q$ and $\Omega = \omega_\text{TLS3}-\omega_q$ in the vicinity of the optimal point, and by equations $\Omega = \omega_q - \omega_\text{TLS2}$ and $\Omega = \omega_q - \omega_\text{TLS3}$ at magnetic flux values $\Phi_e \gtrsim 0.503 \Phi_0$, respectively.
+The interaction between the qubit and TLS defects with positive (negative) values of the defect-qubit detuning, $\Delta_L> 0$ ($\Delta_L < 0$), resulted in the formation of local minima (maxima) in the qubit population signal.
+Thus, spectral lines TLS2 and TLS3 had two different ``polarities'' depending on the applied magnetic flux bias, and they changed their ``polarity'' near the flux bias $\Phi_e = 0.503 \Phi_0$, where the corresponding TLS defects had $\Delta_L=0$.
 This behavior was consistent with the predictions of the theoretical model described in~\cref{theory}.
+No avoided crossing was observed in the qubit spectrum near $\Phi_e \approx 0.503 \Phi_0$, but the qubit Rabi oscillations were suppressed due to the resonant qubit-defect interaction.
+Therefore, at that particular magnetic flux value, the automatic procedure of the measurement parameter recalibration did not provide correct values, resulting in the appearance of the vertical line at $\Phi_e \approx 0.503 \Phi_0$ in~\cref{fig4}(a,b).
+By fitting the time-domain spin-locking data~(\cref{preliminary}), we estimated the values of the charge-fluctuation coupling strength $g_\text{C}/2\pi\approx$\,50\,kHz and defect relaxation rate $\Gamma_{1\text{TLS}}\approx $\,1\,$\mu$s$^{-1}$ which were consistent with the values reported in the previous works~\cite{Burnett2019,Lisenfeld2019,Abdurakhimov2020}.